Modern slavery statement

 OUR POLICIES & PROCEDURES

-We have reviewed our existing policies and procedures in light of the Act.
+We continue to review our existing policies and procedures in light of the Act each year.
 We are confident that our policies promote good behaviour among our colleagues at work and within our supply chain.
 Our policies and procedures are kept under review to make sure that they reflect the Group’s evolution and our regulatory and statutory obligations.
 We have a number of policies and procedures in place that contribute to ensuring modern slavery does not occur in our business or supply chain which include:

 - Probity Policy;